gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Authorization Response message defined in Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:

-* The AS MUST include the 'exp' parameter.
+* The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this specification.

 * The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the request.
 In such a case, the second element of each scope entry MUST be present, and includes the role or CBOR array of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}} of this document.